SiaFoundation/benchmark/README.md

 ### End-to-End

 The end-to-end benchmark is designed to test the performance of a renterd node.
-It forms contracts with a number of hosts and tests the speed of encrypting, erasur-coding, uploading shards, downloading, and reconstruction in ideal production-like conditions.
+It forms contracts with a number of hosts and tests the speed of encrypting, erasure-coding, uploading shards, downloading, and reconstruction in ideal production-like conditions.
+The benchmark performs four iterations using 256MiB test files and reports the average of the four iterations.
+While the test file is 256MiB, the actual data uploaded is 768MiB due to erasure coding.
+It would be technically accurate to multiply the upload data size by three due to the erasure coding overhead, but the benchmark reports the speed based on the file size a user uploads, not the additional data sent to hosts.

 [Results](results/e2e.csv)